Abhitipu/insta-fit/README.md

 # A tool to fit images to instagram's 1x1 ratio

-A mini tool that adda a white background to pics while maintaining the aspect ratio
+A mini tool that adds a white background to pics while maintaining the aspect ratio

 ## Instructions to use: